cwgieselman/sps/README.md

 Build
 -----

-Run Grunt to create minified HTML and CSS assets in the `/dist/` directory for Skilljar:
+Run Grunt to create minified HTML, CSS and JS assets in the `/dist/` directory for upload:

 ```bash
 grunt